chadrem/tribe/README.md

     actor = Tribe.root.spawn(CustomActor)
     actor.perform! { raise 'goodbye' }

 Note that you should be careful to make sure ````on_exception```` never raises an exception itself.
 If it does, this second exception will be ignored.
 Thus it is best to limit the use of ````on_exception```` to logging exceptions in a common base class.

 ## Benchmarks

 Please see the [performance] (https://github.com/chadrem/tribe/wiki/Performance "performance") wiki page for more information.

 ## Blocking code

 Occassionally you will have a need to execute blocking code in one of your actors.
 Actors have a convenient method named ````blocking```` that you should use to wrap a block of blocking code.

+- Under the hood this method is expanding and contracting the thread pool to compensate for the blocked thread.
+- The most common cases of blocking code are network IO, disk IO, database queries, and the ````sleep```` function.
+- This method will ensure that the thread pool will always have an available thread and thus prevent deadlock.
+- Note that an actor's ````wait```` method (used with futures) already calls ````blocking```` for you.
+- The ````blocking```` method is designed to work with dedicated and non-dedicated actors.
+By using this method in all of your actors you will make it easy to convert between dedicated and non-dedicated actors if you ever need to.

     class MyActor < Tribe::Actor
     private